ruuda/blog/posts/a-reasonable-configuration-language.md

 From the comments,
 it [has been in use][pkl-used] at Apple internally for a few years already.
 I haven’t had the opportunity to evaluate it yet.
+Its has [a page][pkl-compr]
+comparing itself against other configuation languages, but only superficially.

 [**Pulumi**](https://www.pulumi.com/)
 — Not a configuration language,